 “You’ve always been and always will be.”
 Of this I was certain.

 We continued to walk until we reached the bridge and climbed to its apex.
 It stood far lower than expected, for from the river’s bank it seemed as if one would be able to see the world from that bridge.
 The river looked peculiar from that height, almost confused, as a cloud had moved over it and the river’s end that from the bank had looked as if it would follow the Sun until they met now looked lost in the strange light.
 It was weird, how we were really standing over the river but we felt as if we were below it.

 We stopped and looked over the bridge’s side and saw a great many number of young couples coming from where we had just come to climb the steps and make their way to the bridge just as we just had and I felt sad for them.
 I felt as if I should’ve warned them that up there it wasn’t so beautiful, should’ve told them to stay down by the river’s bank where it was perfect, but they hurried as I just had, anxious to see something that would invariably disappoint them.
 We were as they are once, I thought to myself, so beautifully ignorant, running hastily to a point of no return.

 The people on the bridge seemed not so in love as those by the river.
 Instead they just stood idly, taking photographs they felt obliged to take with hopeless expressions spread on their faces.
-We walked on up to a mountain peak where the old that was at our path’s end.
-It looked over
+We walked on up to a mountain peak that was at our peak’s end.
+It looked over nothing.

 “We’re here,” she said.
 She removed her glasses and gave a gaze of joy deep into my eyes and removed her hat.
 She looked much older now than she should have.
 She was bald and her eyes held bags under them.
 I looked up and found the Sun now totally gone, replaced by a sea of gray clouds.
 But was it ever really there?
 I didn’t know.
 I think not now.